|Legal Support Manager||1|

 The Victim Services Division helps victims recover from the effects of crime.
 Some of the services provided by the division include:

 - Crisis intervention

 - Restitution assistance

-Victim Advocates in this division are focused on providing assistance to victims of violent crimes.
-In 2017, they assisted 15,239 new crime victims.
-This assistance included 2,245 crisis interventions and 16,234 referrals to resources.
-In addition, advocates provided case status updates to 7,990 victims and court accompaniment to 1,674 victims.
-Victim Advocates also assisted in filing 898 applications with the Victim Compensation Board.
+Victim Advocates are focused on providing assistance to victims of violent crimes.
+In 2018, they assisted 13,315 new crime victims.
+This assistance included 1,567 crisis interventions and 13,718 resources and referrals.
+In addition, they provided case status to 7,291 victims and court accompaniment to 1,895 victims.
+Victim Advocates also assisted in filing 948 applications with the Victim Compensation Board.

-The Joint Powers Claims Unit processed 1,213 claims from victims of violent crimes and 2,441 bills from service providers.
-The unit also facilitated payment of $1.1 million to victims from the California Victim Compensation Board Fund.
+The Joint Powers Claims Unit processed 1,649 claims from victims of violent crimes and 3,007 bills from victims and service providers.
+The unit facilitated payment of over $1.7 million from the California Victim Compensation Board.

-The Criminal Restitution Recovery Unit helped to obtain and complete 1,690 orders, assisted 6,904 victims, and obtained restitution fines of over $1.5 million.
-In addition, the unit secured restitution for the State Victim Compensation Board in the amount of $1.3 million and it obtained restitution for victims in the amount of more than $4.6 million.
+The Criminal Restitution Recovery Unit helped to obtain and complete 1,572 orders, assisted 2,946 victims, and obtained restitution fines of over $1.4 million.
+The unit secured restitution for the State Victim Compensation Board in the amount of $565,169 and over $1.2 million in victim restitution.

 The Probation Officer Liaison provided assistance to 612 victims in 232 cases.
 As a result, $451,971 in restitution was distributed directly to victims in 2018.